All new members you add are automatically added to this group when they accept your invite.

 If you removed the all members group, you can easily add it again if needed.

-Start typing the words “All Members” into the name / email field where you would normally assign an individual member, and select the group to add it.
-Set the permission level for the group and remove any individual members or groups that you don’t need assigned.
+Start typing the words “All Members” into the name/email field where you would normally assign an individual member, and select the group to add it.
+Set the permission level for the group and remove any individual members or groups that you don’t need to be assigned.

 Learn more about managing user permissions.